mevimo/youbit/README.md

     <img src="https://i.imgur.com/ELoB1Lm.png" alt="YouBit visual">
     </br>
 </p>

 YouBit allows you to host any type of file on YouTube.

 It does this by creating a video where every pixel represents one or more bits of the original file.
+When downloaded from YouTube, this video can be decoded back into the original.

 This is not a novel idea and has been explored by other projects such as [YouTubeDrive](https://github.com/dzhang314/YouTubeDrive) and [fvid](https://github.com/AlfredoSequeida/fvid).
 However, these projects left alot of good ideas unexplored.